Nigerian Breaking News Security,Politics,Economy,Arts,Sports,Interviews, Governance,Public Affairs,Investigative Stories & Views

 Latest Videos

-The Rivers State Chapter of All Progressives Congress, APC, has hailed the Director-General of the Nigerian Maritime Administratio more ...
+The Rivers State Chapter of the Peoples Democratic Party (PDP) has lashed out at the defeated candidate of the All Progressives Co more ...

 Rubbin’ Minds: DJ Cuppy Opens Up On Her Relationship With Footballer, Victor Anichebe